ROCm/rocprofiler-sdk/README.md

 # ROCprofiler-SDK:  Application Profiling, Tracing, and Performance Analysis

-***
+> [!NOTE]
-Note: rocprofiler-sdk is currently `not` supported as part of the public ROCm software stack and is only distributed as a beta release to customers.
+Note: rocprofiler-sdk is currently considered a beta version and is subject to change in future releases
-***

 ## Overview